Originally Published: April 15, 2019

 Consumer is then shipped new product and charged again on Day 30

 Trial Start Date and Duration: The trial period must begin on the date that the product is received by the customer.
 This means that delivery time must be taken into consideration and the duration cannot start until the consumer has received the product.

 Cancellation Policy: The merchant must provide a direct link to an online cancellation procedure on the website where the cardholder made the initial purchase.
-In the event the page is down the merchant must present a customer service phone number on the website maintenance page.
+In the event that the page is down, the merchant must present a customer service phone number on the website maintenance page.

 What are the recommendations for "Transaction notifications and storage"?